Every nook and corner of India is a clear display of the increasing population.

-- Early Marriage and Universal Marriage System: Even though legally the marriageable age of a girl is 18 years, the concept of early marriage still prevails in many sections of the society and getting married at an young age prolongs the child bearing age.
+- Early Marriage and Universal Marriage System: Even though legally the marriageable age of a girl is 18 years, the concept of early marriage still prevails in many sections of the society and getting married at a young age prolongs the childbearing age.
 Also, in India, marriage is a sacred obligation and a universal practice, where almost every woman is married at the reproductive age.

 - Poverty and Illiteracy: Another factor for the rapid growth of population is poverty.
 Impoverished families have this notion that more the number of members in the family, more will be the numbers to earn income.
 Some feel that more children are needed to look after them in their old age.
-Also hunger can be cause of death of their children and hence the need for more children.
+Also, hunger can be a cause of death of their children and hence the need for more children.
 Strange but true, Indian still lag behind the use of contraceptives and birth control methods.
-Many of them are not willing to discuss or are totally unaware about them.
+Many of them are not willing to discuss or are totally unaware of them.
 Illiteracy is thus another cause of over population

-- Age old cultural norm: Sons are the bread earners of the families in India.
-This age old thought puts considerable pressure on the parents to produce children till a male child is born.
+- Age-old cultural norm: Sons are the bread earners of the families in India.
+This age-old thought puts considerable pressure on the parents to produce children until a male child is born.
 More the better.

 - Illegal migration: Last but not the least, we cannot ignore the fact that illegal migration is continuously taking place from Bangladesh, Nepal leading to increased population density.

 Effects of Over Population

 Even after 67 years of independence, the scenario of our country is not good, due to over population.
-Some major impacts of high population are as follows:
+Some major impacts of the high population are as follows: